Occupational Therapy Degree Program

 Graduates of the program are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR) and become eligible for state licensure.
 Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.

-In the three academic-year period from 2012/13-2014/15, 100% of the students in the University of Washington Occupational Therapy Program graduated from the program and passed the National Board for Certification in Occupational Therapy (NBCOT) examination as first-time new graduate test takers.
-As per the table below, during this time period, there was a total of 78 graduates.
+In the three academic-year period from 2013/14-2015/16, 100% of the students in the University of Washington Occupational Therapy Program graduated from the program and passed the National Board for Certification in Occupational Therapy (NBCOT) examination.
+As per the table below, during this time period, there was a total of 75 graduates.
 Since the inception of the University of Washington MOT program, 100% of the very few program graduates who did not pass the certification examination as first-time test takers passed successfully on a repeated attempt.
 Certification exam results can also be found at: https://secure.nbcot.org/data/schoolstats.aspx.

 ||Students Entering/ Graduating

 An individual who is considering entering, or who has already entered, an occupational therapy educational program can have his/her background reviewed prior to actually applying for the exam by requesting an Early Determination Review.
 Each early review case is reviewed on an individual basis.
 After NBCOT has completed its review, the individual is notified in writing regarding whether he/she will be eligible to sit for the NBCOT exam, provided all eligibility requirements are met.

 For further information, see: